PanicStation.org

 Scope note

-This is first steps only for a sudden high reading with feeling unwell.
-Follow-up and any medication adjustments should be done with a healthcare professional.
+These are first steps only for a sudden high blood pressure reading with feeling unwell.
+Follow-up, diagnosis, and medication changes may need help from a healthcare professional.

 Important note

-This is general information, not medical advice.
-If you feel seriously unwell, treat that as urgent even if you’re unsure about the number—call 911 or seek emergency care.
+This is general information, not medical advice, diagnosis, or professional care.
+If you feel seriously unwell, call 911 or seek emergency care even if you are unsure about the blood pressure number.

 Additional Resources